This tutorial will guide you on how to incorporate JUnit support into your Spring Boot application based on Maven.

 <dependency> <groupId>org.springframework.security</groupId> <artifactId>spring-security-test</artifactId> <scope>test</scope> </dependency>

-If you want to learn more about how to test your Java application with JUnit and Mockito, look at the list of tutorials in JUnit category.
+If you’re looking to learn more about testing your Java applications with JUnit and Mockito, take a look at the section JUnit category.